13-year-old faces attempted 1st-degree murder charges in Goldsboro shooting

 GOLDSBORO, N.C.
 (WNCN) – A 13-year-old is in custody and facing a series of charges – including attempted first-degree murder – in a June 16 shooting that left a toddler injured.

 The shooting occurred around 11:10 a.m. on Hugh Street.
-Goldsboro police responded to a shooting call in that area and found a 3-year-old in a car suffering from a gunshot wound.
+Goldsboro police responded to a shooting call in that area and found a 2-year-old in a car suffering from a gunshot wound.

 The child was taken to Wayne UNC Health Care and then to Vidant Medical Center for treatment.